Cyclical Living: How to Work with Your Menstrual Cycle and Natural Rhythms

 For years, I believed the answer was to push a little harder and become a little more consistent.
 It wasn't until I began paying closer attention to my body and the changing seasons that I realised the problem wasn't me.
 I had simply been trying to live in a way that went against my own nature.

-We're expected to wake up with the same energy every day, perform at the same level every week and keep moving forwards regardless of the season, our age or what's happening in our lives.
+We're expected to wake up with the same energy every day, perform at the same level every week and keep moving forwards regardless of the season, our age or what's happening in our lives and our bodies.
 Productivity is celebrated.
 Rest is often treated as something we have to earn.

 Yet nature tells a very different story.